DefectDojo/django-DefectDojo/docs/content/en/contributing/wishlist.md

+---
+title: "Wishlist"
+description: "Be careful what you wish for"
+draft: false
+weight: 2
+---

 To manage expectations, we call this the wishlist.
 These are items we want to do, are discussing or pondering our minds:
 - New modern UI / SPA
 - New dashboarding / statistics